neshapiro/notes/settings/README.md

 Optional

-- MDX (If any projects contain MDX files)
+- VSCode MDX (If any projects contain MDX files)